iLVL-Key/FFXI/addons/Helper/readme.md

   - member_left_party now has you_left_party, you_left_alliance, member_left_party, and member_left_alliance.
   - party_joined_alliance now has your_party_joined_alliance, and other_party_joined_alliance.
   - party_left_alliance now has your_party_left_alliance, and other_party_left_alliance.
+  - Added small (0.1 second) pauses inside download functions to prevent complete freezing of the game while they run.
+This was especially noticeable when updating the first time or when running the new `update full` subcommand for a complete redownload of everything.
 - Adjusted calls to download from GitHub to wait up to 5 seconds to make sure the download completes before moving on or giving up.
 - Adjusted Reraise Reminder to pause while dead.
 - Adjusted delay after login to let game values load from 2 to 5 seconds.
 This gives a little more leeway for slow loading and prevents the Sublimation notification from going off if you login with the buff already on you.